sircharlo/meeting-media-manager/PROGRESS.md

 # TODOS

+- [ ] Check if build artifacts work correctly for Windows and MacOS
 - [ ] Convert flash to notify system with action buttons
 - [ ] Make progress slider draggable when paused to change current progress / video scrubber??
 - [ ] Option to add multiple local files at once